We are transforming the power industry

 - Prove the thermodynamic performance of the Eavor-Loop™ – that the subsurface heat transfer and thermosiphon effect match expectations

-Economic, green, reliable power.
+Economic, clean, reliable power.

 Energy never stops.